 What Is The Difference Between Hiring An Executive Assistant Versus An Administrative Assistant For A CPA Firm?

-Hiring an executive assistant for CPA firms offers more specialized support than an administrative assistant, making it a strategic choice for businesses in the accounting industry.
+Hiring an executive assistant for CPA firms offers more specialized support than an administrative assistant, making it a strategic choice for businesses in the accounting VA industry.

 The chief executive assistant focuses on high-level tasks such as managing client relationships, coordinating partner schedules, and handling complex projects that require attention to detail and discretion.